Ye2018/14_product_crud/03_good/log.md

 Since I am using Wamp, not the Xammp used in the tutorial video, there is some difference in the configuration.
 The wamp user like me can follow this [link](https://noobietech.com/create-a-virtual-host-in-wamp-windows/) to set up correct virtual host.

+## Sessions and Cookies

+If you want to save data in sessions, the data is in the server's end.
+If you save data in cookie, the data is in client's side.

 ## Useful Links & Tips

 What is [ob_start()](https://www.w3schools.com/php/ref_output_ob_start.asp#:~:text=The%20ob_start()%20function%20creates,buffer%20is%20able%20to%20do.)?